-Last train, preserved locomotive and wagons, runs from Cutler Sidings to Minnivey.
-Cutler Sidings (excluded) to Minnivey (excluded) closed and lifted.
+Last train, preserved locomotive and wagons, runs from Cutler Sidings to Minnivey Nos 4,5.
+Cutler Sidings (excluded) to Minnivey Nos 4,5 (excluded) closed and lifted.

-Loading of opencast coal at Dunaskin from Benbain ceases.
+Loading of opencast coal at Dunaskin Central Washer from Benbain Open Cast ceases.
 Dalrymple Junction to Cutler Sidings closed.
 Track not lifted.
-Dunaskin Washery officially closes in 1988.
+Dunaskin Central Washer officially closes in 1988.

-Line re-opened to freight from Dalrymple Junction to Dunaskin.
+Line re-opened to freight from Dalrymple Junction to Dunaskin Central Washer.
 Cutler Sidings lifted.

 This line is divided into a number of portions.